What to do in Costa Ballena

 Where Every Moment Shines

-Embrace the challenge of the 27-hole golf course with scenic ocean views, designed by renowned Spanish golfer José María Olazábal.
-Relax on pristine beaches, where the rhythmic waves of the Atlantic Ocean invite you to unwind and rejuvenate.
+Challenge yourself on the 27-hole golf course with scenic ocean views, designed by legendary Spanish golfer José María Olazábal.
+Unwind on pristine beaches, where the rhythmic waves of the Atlantic Ocean invite you to relax and recharge.

 Explore the white towns (pueblos blancos) in the Sierra de Cádiz, offering stunning mountain views and exceptional hiking opportunities.
-The region’s trails wind through picturesque landscapes, providing hikers with breathtaking vistas and a chance to immerse themselves in nature.
+Trails wind through picturesque landscapes, giving hikers breathtaking vistas and a chance to connect with the natural beauty of the Andalusian countryside.

-Don’t miss the city of Cádiz, the oldest city in Europe and often nicknamed “Europe’s Havana.”
-Its rich history and vibrant culture will definitely add another layer to your visit.
+And don’t miss Cádiz — the oldest city in Europe, often nicknamed “Europe’s Havana.”
+Its rich history and vibrant culture will definitely add a whole new dimension to your visit.

-Savor the local culinary scene, featuring fresh seafood that highlights the region’s maritime heritage.
-With an array of remarkable experiences waiting to be discovered, Costa Ballena promises an extraordinary adventure that will create cherished memories.
+Savor the local culinary scene, featuring fresh seafood that reflects the region’s maritime heritage.
+With so many remarkable experiences waiting to be discovered, Costa Ballena promises an unforgettable journey filled with lasting memories.

 Explore, Engage, Excite: In Costa Ballena, each day is an invitation to adventure.
 Whether you’re riding the dynamic Atlantic waves, challenging the excellent golf course, embarking on a picturesque coastal kayaking journey, diving into beach volleyball action, unwinding with a relaxing yoga class, or joining the Sailing Academy to learn the basics of navigating the seas…